Wolfsin/Self-service-Courier-System/README.md

-The web side configuration file is in the ： `src/main/resources/application.properties` the raspberry configuration file is in the ： `Connect.py`
+The web side configuration file is in the ： `src/main/resources/application.properties` the raspberry configuration file is in the ： `Connect.py`.
-！！To ensure data consistency, make sure that the web and the Raspberry Pi link database are the same.
+    To ensure data consistency, make sure that the web and the Raspberry Pi link database are the same!!
 5. Run Code